 Age-Related Macular Degeneration (AMD)

 Have you noticed issues with your sharp, straight-ahead central vision?
 You may have a condition called age-related macular degeneration (AMD).
-Among people over the age of 50, AMD is the nation’s leading cause of irreversible vision impairment, with cases expected to grow to almost 22 million by 2050.
-At Retina Associates of Utah, AMD is one of the most common conditions we treat.
+For the millions of adults living with age-related macular degeneration (AMD), this is a reality.
+This condition is the nation’s leading cause of irreversible vision impairment among those over 50 years, with cases expected to grow to almost 22 million by 2050.
+It’s also one of the more familiar concerns treated at Retina Associates of Utah.

 AMD is a degenerative disease that affects the retina – the thin, photosensitive tissue layer in the back of the eye.
-As light signals enter the eye, the retina converts them into electrical signals that are sent to the brain via the optic nerve.
+When light enters the eye, your retina gets to work by transforming the light into electrical signals, which then make the journey to the brain, using the optic nerve as their highway.
 AMD targets the retina’s central portion, the macula, which contains cells enabling your eye to perform multiple advanced central vision tasks.
 As you age, your macular tissue weakens and loses its functionality.

 Age-Related Macular Degeneration Symptoms

 AMD can develop quickly or slowly, and early on, there are likely no apparent symptoms.
 Generally, AMD doesn’t result in complete blindness, and peripheral vision isn't affected.
 But there may be central vision loss, such as issues with close-up tasks, like seeing faces or reading.
-You may experience such symptoms as blurriness, darkened areas within your central field of vision, and visual distortions, like straight lines appearing wavy.
+You may experience such symptoms as blurriness, shadowy portions within your central vision, and visual distortions, like straight lines appearing wavy or crooked.

 Types of Age-Related Macular Degeneration

 1.)
-Dry Age-Related Macular Degeneration (AMD) – Also known as atrophic AMD, this is the more common type, affecting about 90 percent of all patients.
+Dry Age-Related Macular Degeneration (AMD) – The most common type of AMD is dry AMD, also known as atrophic AMD.
 Part of normal aging, dry AMD is usually not harmful or painful.
 Vision loss generally develops slowly and gradually, affecting one or both eyes.
 But dry AMD may not impact vision at all, and you may not even be aware until a routine eye exam.

 Dry AMD can make it difficult to see in the dark and make out contrasts.
-During your regular dilated eye exams, your ophthalmologist may detect deposits of drusen, small, yellow, cholesterol-like deposits that accumulate under the retina.
+During your regular dilated eye exams, your ophthalmologist may detect deposits of drusen – small, yellow, cholesterol-like deposits that accumulate under the retina.
 Drusen are a normal part of aging, but should they grow in size and number, retinal specialists can use this to determine AMD progression.
-Drusen can cause visual distortions, as the macula becomes thinner and ceases to function properly.
-Once diagnosed, dry AMD patients must monitor their vision regularly.
-Typically, patients do well with no treatment, but alert your ophthalmologist immediately if you notice any vision changes.
-The reason is that over time, dry AMD can turn into wet AMD.
+Drusen can only be detected through an eye examination, so patients who are diagnosed or at risk for developing AMD must regularly monitor their vision and alert their eye doctor about any changes as soon as possible.

 Age-Related Macular Degeneration Risk Factors

 When it comes to dry AMD, the main risk factor is being over the age of 50.
-But other conditions and lifestyle factors may raise your chances, including:
+But other conditions and lifestyle factors may raise your chances for dry AMD and its potential progression to the wet form, including:

-- Having underlying conditions, such as diabetes, high blood pressure, or cholesterol
+- Chronic conditions such as diabetes, high blood pressure, or high cholesterol

 - Having light-colored irises